 Rather than bringing this weird world to life through traditional ads, we leaned into how Gen Z already consumed this type of escapist content, and created the first ever streaming network starring a sneaker.
 We worked with YouTube creators, animators, and talent partners to create a 12 hour (!), constantly looping network on the adidas YouTube channel, filled with oddly satisfying content starring our squishy, squeezy shoe.

-The many videos in our network lived across social, digital and partner channels, and the approach drew Gen Z into both the content (some videos with 14 million views & counting) and the shoes, with sales already surpassing expectations.
+The videos in our network lived across social, digital and partner channels, and the approach drew Gen Z into the content (over 25 million views across shows) and held them there (average view time of 3:13 on the network) which was a feat for the generation famous for an 8 second attention span.